Written by Ramona Taranu

 How To Enjoy Noh Theater - 3 Practical Tips

 Noh theater is one of the arts that best reflect the essence of Japanese culture.
-This article introduces three tips on how to enjoy a Noh play along with examples and information on a performance with English guidance.
+This article introduces three tips on how to enjoy a Noh play along with examples and information on a Noh performance in Tokyo with English guidance.

-Noh is a multifaceted art combining music, dance, chant, masked acting, and beyond them all, a cultural memory shared by the performers and the audience, which allows for details of the story to be left unsaid, only alluded to.
+Noh theater is a Japanese art combining music, dance, chant, masked acting, and beyond them all, a cultural memory shared by the performers and the audience, which allows for details of the story to be left unsaid, only alluded to.

 Watching a Noh performance is the best way to experience the world of Noh, an art that has been loved by Japanese audiences for over six centuries.
-On July 23rd, 2018, there will be a Noh performance for visitors to Japan at the Yarai Noh Theater in Tokyo.
-With the help of an application called NOH-Tab, the audience will be able to follow the Noh play in English.
+On March 29, 2019, there will be a Noh performance for visitors to Japan at the Yarai Noh Theater in Tokyo.
+With the help of an application called Noh Support, the audience will be able to follow the Noh play in English.

 Here are some tips on how to make the most of watching Noh, one of the arts that best represents the essence of Japanese culture.